Integralist/integralist.co.uk/content/posts/laptop-setup.md

 export PATH="/Users/integralist/.local/bin:$PATH"
 ```

+> [!NOTE]
-> Note: if you install pipx via Homebrew then it'll be attached to that Python
+> if you install pipx via Homebrew then it'll be attached to that Python
 > version.
 Meaning if you upgrade your Python version, then pipx could break
 > (e.g. none of the installed packages will work).
 The solution is to run `pipx reinstall-all --python python3`.